 In the end the choice comes down to how you like to look on the course.
 When I feel regal, I wear the Havana.
 When I'm feeling like a crazy man, I wear the cowboy hat.
-But in general, I use narrow brimmed bucket hats like the Ralph Lauren Bucket hat.
+But in general, I use narrow brimmed bucket hats from my own making.

 In general all of the hats above will be great for sun protection.
 I would strongly suggest avoiding caps and visors if you want sun protection.
 Your neck and ears are still too exposed leaving that opportunity for those little cancer spots so many of our buddies have cut out of their faces.